CharlieJT/Recipes/README.md

 2. You need to add a requirements.txt file by using the command `sudo pip3 freeze —local > requirements.txt` which will add all of the package that you need to use for the project.

-3. Use `git add .` to stage all of your files `git commit -m "<message here>"` to commit the changes ready to push to github
+3. Use `git add .` to stage all of your files `git commit -m "<message here>"` to commit the changes ready to push to GitHub.

-4. You must then create a repository in github & follow the instructions in order to push your work up to github.
+4. You must then create a repository in GitHub & follow the instructions in order to push your work up to GitHub.

-5. Using `git push` & inputting your email & password when instructed, this will push all of the files that have been committed up to github.
+5. Using `git push` & inputting your email & password when instructed, this will push all of the files. that have been committed up to GitHub.
 _Note that the password field will not change when you are inserting text_

 6. Go to heroku [here](https://dashboard.heroku.com/) & ensure you are signed up.